kitab-project-org/training-data/Isnads/README.md

 ## **Process summary for training data creation or review**

+### **Useful links:**

-**NOTE:** *Gitbash commands detailed below are similar to those followed for OpenITI mARkdown, described [here:](https://docs.google.com/document/d/1XsRR56gn3LvpToTtmy7_YlLtG9bybZImhVMvX1SISrE/edit?usp=sharing "OpenITI mARkdown Annotation workflow")*
+*Gitbash commands detailed below are similar to those followed for OpenITI mARkdown, described [here](https://docs.google.com/document/d/1XsRR56gn3LvpToTtmy7_YlLtG9bybZImhVMvX1SISrE/edit?usp=sharing "OpenITI mARkdown Annotation workflow")*

+*For tagging guidelines, see [here](https://docs.google.com/document/d/19IPG3APp8IIq8kENLSGEFCcCSEqrgEeOxjg6dm4WKH8/edit?usp=sharing "Guidelines for Tagging Isnads").
+This is a working document and will be updated as part of the weekly meetings*

+### **Process:**

   1. update your local repository in git bash using command 'git pull origin master' (ensure that you are in the 'training-data' repository in Gitbash before pulling.)